12 Awesome Examples of Python Applications

 Flask

-Although Flask is better characterized as a micro-framework for Python-driven web applications, it still leads as an up and coming leader in concise, yet complex, data-driven web app programming.
+Although Flask is better characterized as a micro-framework for Python-driven web applications, it still leads as an up-and-coming leader in concise, yet complex, data-driven web app programming.

 As a micro-framework, it possesses built-in development servers and support for convenient unit testing.